dealancer/carbon-actions/README.md

 # Carbon Actions

-Carbon Actions is an experimental vibe coding GitHub actions that work in pair with [Carbon CLI](https://github.com/dealancer/carbon-cli).
-It uses OpenAI API to generate code and AWS S3 bucket to store data.
+Carbon Actions is an experimental vibe coding GitHub actions that work in pair with [Carbon CLI](https://github.com/dealancer/carbon-cli) (it uses OpenAI API to generate code and AWS S3 bucket to store data).

 ## Usage